nikitavoloboev/data/macOS/apps/keyboard-maestro/km-macros.md

 Application specific palettes can be found inside `palettes/app`.

 These palettes all start with either `tf: ` or `ta: `.
 The reason is that I have binded `Space + a` and `Space + f` to activate application specific palettes.
 I thus name the palettes appropriately to distinguish them from my `Global` palettes.

-## Downloading macros individually
-If you don't wish to clone the entire repository and load the macros this way.
-You can also individually load macros by going to the macro group/palette on GitHub itself.

-For example if you want to download only `w: Open websites (Safari)` macro group found [here](https://github.com/nikitavoloboev/my-mac-os/blob/master/km/macros/global/w:%20Open%20websites%20(Safari).kmmacros).
-You would press `View Raw` button and then save it locally.
-When asked to save, mac will ask you if you want to append `.txt` extension to it.
-Say no. You can then open that specific macro group/palette from KM by simply double clicking the file.